danieltuzes/gep_host_service/README.md

 3. Must be executable with a single command from `python -m`, e.g. `python -m my_module`.
 4. Outputs must be saved within the root folder.

+Additional features:

+1. Provide the version information in the `__init__.py`, and the version info will be shown for the package.
+Every module within the root and 1 level lower are searched for module and version values.
+2. A git repo can be cloned.
+The user running the webservice must have access to the repo with no additional credentials being entered.
+Git submodules are all initiated.

 ## Installing

 Install the library from source code by issuing `pip install .` in the root.
 For development, install the requirements too.